Engin-Boot/pong-stage-Mohit-it-is/Stage0/Game_ui.md

 ### Scenario: if Game crashed while loading or user exits the game

-  Given user has enterd name and user interface is loading
+  Given user has entered name and user interface is loading

   When user interrupts in between by clicking exit or game freezes